Esri/arcgis-runtime-samples-android/kotlin/change-atmosphere-effect/README.md

 ## Additional information
 There are three atmosphere effect options:

-- **Realistic** - A realistic atmosphere effect is applied over the entire surface.
+- **REALISTIC** - A realistic atmosphere effect is applied over the entire surface.
-- **Horizon only** - Atmosphere effect applied to the sky (horizon) only.
+- **HORIZON_ONLY** - Atmosphere effect applied to the sky (horizon) only.
-- **None** - No atmosphere effect.
+- **NONE** - No atmosphere effect.
 The sky is rendered black with a starfield consisting of randomly placed white dots.

 #### Tags
 atmosphere